 The Storm water drainage network is designed to collect rain water from the building / roof, roads, storage tank areas and cooling tower water basin, paved and unpaved areas, drainage for pipe trenches, cable trenches etc., overflow water for clean water tank/basin, other drainages for which water quality meet the standards.
 Storm ditch or box culverts are the drainage structures to be used for main roads within the proposed plant.
 Heavy box culverts will be in use where truck movement is envisaged inside the plant.
 The types of storm drain conduits to be used consists of concrete pipes, concrete boxes, spiral rip metal pipe, corrugated metal pipe, pipe arches, corrugated polyethylene and polyvinyl chloride (PVC).
 In the project site, two drainage channels would be set up within the plant area as the main drainage.
 The length of the drainage channel is about 600 m, and the width is 450 mm.
 Two storm water basins would be arranged at the river side for the storm water drainage of the whole plant, at the south and north of the plant.
-The total capacity of the two storm water basins will be considered for 15 min storage and the capacity of the two storm water basins will be about 1400 m3.
+The total capacity of the two storm water basins will be considered for 15 min storage and the capacity of the two storm water basins will be about 1400 m.
 The outlets of the two drainage channels are set on the east side of the plant area, which would eventually be discharged by overflow channel to the Meghna River.
-Non-return valve shall be provided, before the stormwater leaves the plant boundary, to ensure one-directional flow and no reversed flow takes place after being discharged into the river channel.
+Non-return valve would be provided, before the stormwater leaves the plant boundary, to ensure one-directional flow and no reversed flow takes place after being discharged into the river channel.

 As the site has been raised substantially (HFL + 1 m = 7.76 m), the raised site would impede the natural drainage in the lower catchment of the river, including the surrounding village and the approach road.
-This may lead to water impoundment in the area surrounding the plant (including Approach Road) as the natural slope of the area has changed due to raising of the site.
+This may lead to water

-43 Ali, M. M., Narzis, A., & Haque, S. (2016).
+&lt;sup>44 Ali, M. M., Narzis, A., & Haque, S. (2016).
 Impacts of Climate Changes on Peak Flow of Upper Meghna River Basin.
 PRESIDENCY, 3(2), 54-63.

-BWDB, 2006.
+BWDB., 2006.
 Rivers of Bangladesh, Report by Bangladesh Water Development Board (BWDB), Dhaka, Bangladesh HEC-RAS, "Hydraulic Reference Manual," US Army Corps of Engineers, Hydrologic Engineering Center, Davis Version 5.0, 2016.

 Hofer, T., & Messerli, B. (2006).
 Floods in Bangladesh: History, dynamics and rethinking the role of the Himalayas.
+UNU Press/FAO.

-UNU Press:/FAO. mran Hasan, M. (2015).
+Imran Hasan, M. (2015).
 Modelling the flood behaviour of upper Meghna river.
 Master's Thesis.
 Bangladesh University of Engineering and Technology, Bangladesh.